Upon entrance into the Human Performance Lab (HPL), an initial evaluation must be performed.

 - Body composition analysis: We will measure how much muscle and body fat you have using either BodPod (see pic below) or a Skinfold technique.
 Both of these are simple, painless procedures that allow the HPL Staff to monitor how effective the exercise programs are on improving your overall body health

-Following both the stress test and body composition, a significant amount of time is set aside to review the results with the patient and to answer any other questions they may have.
-The Human Performance Lab staff take the time to explain everything in detail.
+The HPL staff will review the results of the initial evaluation with you and answer any other questions you may have.
+The HPL staff take the time to explain everything in detail.